Lego Produktions AG Schweiz

-Lego Produktions AG Schweiz was a major production facility in Baar, Switzerland for the Lego toy company, from 1974 to 2004.
+Lego Produktions AG Schweiz was a major producer in Baar (ZG), Switzerland for the Lego toy company, from 1974 to 2004.
 At the time its closing was announced in 2001, 30% of the world production of Lego was produced at the Baar facility.
 The Baar facility eventually closed in 2004 and Lego's remaining Swiss production facilities closed in 2005.

 History

 Beginnings

 The founder of Lego, Ole Kirk Christiansen, discovered an office building of Kenwood AG on a large property in Baar while returning from Zurich Airport and chose that location to be the site of the factory.

 Once the building was purchased, it served as the Swiss headquarters and operating center.
 Construction of production halls was started; and since existing steel beams and concrete elements were used, the construction did not take long.
 This was the first Lego factory outside of Denmark.
 Since the factory was established in the Lättich area of Baar, it was named Lego Lättich.